 96 shareholders attended the annual shareholder meeting on June 24, 2011.
 Our President, Dr. Oyanagi, chaired the meeting and presented an annual business report and an explanation of each agenda item.
-We always try to provide a clear explanation for our report using narration and slide presentations, so that all of our shareholders can well under-
+We always try to provide a clear explanation for our report using narration and slide presentations, so that all of our shareholders can well understand the points